 Health Service – Barwon Health

 Whilst teaching occurs across our health service, our Education and Training Unit has the lead role in promoting teaching and learning at Barwon Health, including the achievement of a Best Practice Clinical Learning Environment.
-The Unit has a number of roles that support Barwon Health to develop as a teaching health service and achieve its Strategic Plan.
+The Unit has a number of roles that support Barwon Health to develop as a teaching health service.

 Many Barwon Health staff have teaching appointments with our education partners, and a number of our senior staff who have made significant academic and/or clinical contributions in their field of practice also have professorial appointments through our teaching and research partners.
 Our Education and Training Unit has an enthusiastic team of educators and trainers who support internal training delivery, teach clinical skills, supervise students in formal programs and support the development of staff and students.
 Capacity building for teaching and student supervision is a priority of the Education and Training Unit and our staff create exceptional learning experiences for students placed with Barwon Health.